Alkouille/douki/README.md

 ## <a name='Aboutdoki'></a>About doki

 Douki-next (同期『ネクスト』) is a synchronization software for [anilist](https://anilist.co) and [myanimelist](https://myanimelist.net).
-The purpose of douki is to help you updating at the same time your anilist and myanimelist with precision.
+The purpose of douki is to help you keep the same list on both platforms with precision.
 This project is still in its early stage of development —in fact, almost nothing works!
 So be careful experimenting with this program.
 Hopefully one day when some release will pop in the github release section, it will definitely be safe though.

 ## <a name='Whydoiki'></a> Why doki